racket/rhombus/text/0004-lexpr.md

-An unquote is always in the leader position, and a comma in a sequence is always in the follower position, so there is never ambiguity about where a comma is an unquote or the next element in a sequence:
+An unquote is always in the leader position, and a comma in a sequence is always in the follower position, so there is never ambiguity about whether a comma is an unquote or the next element in a sequence:

 This `,` is an unquote: